A global log for medical AI: New York, New York: Patient attendance prediction

-We gratefully acknowledge the support of NIH R01-HD108794, NSF CAREER 2339524, U.S. DoD FA8702-15-D-0001, ARPA-H Biomedical Data Fabric (BDF) Toolbox Program, Harvard Data Science Initiative, Amazon Faculty Research, Google Research Scholar Program, AstraZeneca Research, Roche Alliance with Distinguished Scientists (ROADS) Program, Sanofi iDEA-iTECH Award, GlaxoSmithKline Award, Boehringer Ingelheim Award, Merck Award, Optum AI Research Collaboration Award, Pfizer Research, Gates Foundation (INV-079038), Chan Zuckerberg Initiative, John and Virginia Kaneb Fellowship at Harvard Medical School, Biswas Computational Biology Initiative in partnership with the Milken Institute, Harvard Medical School Dean’s Innovation Fund for the Use of Artificial Intelligence, and the Kempner Institute for the Study of Natural and Artificial Intelligence at Harvard University.
+\xhdr{Acknowledgements} We thank Eric Allman for valuable discussions regarding \texttt{syslog}, as well as David Blumenthal and Bakul Patel for critical review of this manuscript.
+We also thank Iñaki Arango and Lucas Vittor for assistance with the development of the API prototype.
+Finally, we thank the members of the 2024 Harvard Radcliffe Accelerator AIM Working Group on Bioethics and the Responsible AI for Social and Ethical Healthcare 2025 ``2.0'' Symposium for discussions that informed this work.
+We gratefully acknowledge the support of NSF CAREER 2339524, ARPA-H Biomedical Data Fabric (BDF) Toolbox Program, Harvard Data Science Initiative, Amazon Faculty Research, Google Research Scholar Program, AstraZeneca Research, Roche Alliance with Distinguished Scientists (ROADS) Program, Sanofi iDEA-iTECH Award, GlaxoSmithKline Award, Boehringer Ingelheim Award, Merck Award, Optum AI Research Collaboration Award, Pfizer Research, Gates Foundation (INV-079038), Chan Zuckerberg Initiative, John and Virginia Kaneb Fellowship at Harvard Medical School, Biswas Computational Biology Initiative in partnership with the Milken Institute, Harvard Medical School Dean's Innovation Fund for the Use of Artificial Intelligence, and the Kempner Institute for the Study of Natural and Artificial Intelligence at Harvard University.
+A.N. was supported by a Rhodes Scholarship, a Cosmos Fellowship, and a Y Combinator Summer Fellows Grant.
 I.S.K. was supported by OpenAI NextGenAI.
 D.A.C. was funded by an NIHR Research Professorship and an RAEng Research Chair, and supported by the Oxford NIHR Biomedical Research Centre.
-Figure \ref{fig:elements} was created, in part, using BioRender (see \href{https://BioRender.com/n95a219}{https://biorender.com/n95a219}).
+Figures~\ref{fig:elements}, \ref{fig:zurich}, \ref{fig:ucsdh}, and \ref{fig:overview} were created, in part, using BioRender (see \href{https://BioRender.com/6uscjoe}{https://biorender.com/6uscjoe}).

-\paragraph{Competing interests.} A.K. and V.N. are currently employed by Google DeepMind.
+\xhdr{Competing interests} A.K. and V.N. are currently employed by Google DeepMind.
 D.D. is currently employed by e-Patient Dave, LLC.
 H.F.W. is currently employed by Healthcare Information and Management Systems Society, Inc. J.C.M. and P.L. are currently employed by Microsoft Research.
 J.R. is currently employed by E-Citizen Solutions Africa.
 S.H. is currently employed by Epic Systems Corporation.
 The other authors declare no competing interests. \end{spacing}